 - One of the main factors that will have economic impact on the future of the District will be how the Wisconsin Legislature continues to fund education.
 Each year as the state budget is being developed; educational institutions cannot be sure what the impact will be to their budget.
 As school districts live under revenue limits, the numbers used to generate that limit are critical to the operations of public education. - Another factor that will have economic impact on the District is the number of students that are enrolled.
 This number is what is used to generate the revenue limit and amount of money that can be raised to fund the schools.
 Since 2004-2005 to this year the full time equivalency in the District has increased.
-At this time future student enrollment projections are projected to increase slightly; as this happens budget adjustments and cuts will have to be made to account for this.
-This number also plays into decisions regarding the District's facilities. - During 2015-2016 the District will conduct a district wide survey to test the feelings of the community in regards to many areas.
-From this the District will set up some committees to look at this information and how the District would like to proceed. - The District is currently working on paying off the piece of land it purchased on County Road N. At this time it is being rented by an area farmer. - Health insurance is an issue that will be continuously reviewed and changes will be to keep the District compliant with the Affordable Care Act.
-This will have financial impact on the District that must be considered. - The District is also going to be looking at the redevelopment of pay schedules for co and extracurricular activities. - The District will continue full implementation of the Common Core Curriculum Standards and Response to Intervention and begin the process for Behavioral Intervention.
-These programs will involve more rigorous standards for students and staff.
-Any available funding will be directed toward these needs.
+At this time future student enrollment projections are projected to increase slightly; as this happens, budget adjustments and cuts will have to be made to account for this.
+This number also plays into decisions regarding the District's facilities. - Health insurance is an issue that will be continuously reviewed and changes will be made to keep the District compliant with the Affordable Care Act.
+This will have financial impact on the District that must be considered.